 My 2nd great grand uncle Moses Gresham Scoggins is also buried at Finns Point.
 Moses fought in Georgia’s 9th Infantry Regiment, Company B, and was a prisoner of war at Fort Delaware (National Cem.; National Park).
-Moses had never married and therefore did not leave behind a wife or children.
-His line of descendancy continues only through his brothers (one of which is my 2nd great grandfather, James Harvey Scoggins).
+Moses had never married and did not leave behind a wife or children.
+His line of descendancy continues only through his brothers (one of whom is my 2nd great grandfather, James Harvey Scoggins).

 I visited Finns Point in October 2011.
 The photos in this post are from that visit.
 The obelisk is dedicated to the Confederate dead.
 Bronze tablets surround the base and list the names of the over 2,000 Confederate prisoners who died at Fort Delaware.
 The gazebo-style monument is in memory of the Union guards who also died at Fort Delaware.

 For the trivia buffs out there, what connection does Finns Point have to the great designer Gianni Versace?
-You can dig up the answer at Find A Grave…
+You can dig up the answer at Find A Grave

 SOURCES